 The words "bikini wax" automatically sends a shudder down our spines.
 It's always painful, often pricey and can potentially lead to STIs.
 But this hair removal treatment is how we avoid having a Miranda Brazilian moment when Samantha calls her out for sunbathing with a "hairy bush."

-Consuming alcohol thinking that it will ease the pain, but it tightens pores, which can lead to a painful waxing experience.
+What are the most common mistakes women make before a bikini wax?Consuming alcohol thinking that it will ease the pain, but it tightens pores, which can lead to a painful waxing experience.
 Also, trimming hair too short before waxing because they think the hair is too long.
 Or shaving between waxing services, which reverses the benefits of waxing, including removing hair from the root and having silky smooth skin.

-Be sure to hydrate and moisturize the skin before and between waxing.
+How can you reduce bikini waxing pain?Be sure to hydrate and moisturize the skin before and between waxing.
 Drinking water and applying moisturizer like Dry Oil Spray and Ultimate Balm on a daily basis is not only beneficial to your body leading up to a wax, but highly beneficial to your overall health.

-In order to achieve the best waxing results, make sure that your hair is grown out to about one-eighth to one-fourth of an inch.
+How long should hair be "down there" to achieve the best bikini wax?In order to achieve the best waxing results, make sure that your hair is grown out to about one-eighth to one-fourth of an inch.
 This is the ideal length for hair to be before waxing because it will allow the wax to better grip the hair and be released from the root, rather than just the hair above the skin being removed.

-Yes, you can have a bikini wax during your period.
+Can you get a bikini wax during your period?Yes, you can have a bikini wax during your period.
 However, if you are sensitive during your menstrual cycle, you might want to avoid a bikini wax during those days.

-Strip wax, applied hot, is the most popular wax used, and makes for a tedious, slow and painful procedure, often leaving the skin feeling sticky and irritated.
+What are the pros and cons of the various bikini waxes?Strip wax, applied hot, is the most popular wax used, and makes for a tedious, slow and painful procedure, often leaving the skin feeling sticky and irritated.
 Hard waxes are also applied hot and soon cool to break and crack, making the wax difficult to remove and reducing hair removal efficiency.
 Elastic wax, unique to Uni K Wax, is applied at body temperature allowing the wax to stretch and remove hair from large areas, without strips, causing less of a pull to the skin.

-Interfering with the treatment -- always leave the waxing to the professionals.
+What is a big no-no when lying down on the waxing table?Interfering with the treatment -- always leave the waxing to the professionals.
 There was a mom who visited Uni K Wax with her daughter to get the girl’s eyebrows waxed.
 The mom tried to control the waxing and actually moved the waxer's hand to get the shape she wanted!
 This caused the wax to fall on the girl’s eyelid.
 Luckily, the waxer was able to remove the wax with oil and finish the service with no other accidents.

-Hard and honey strip wax applied too hot can cause the skin to burn, itch or bleed.
+What types of skin reactions or conditions come about as a result of improper bikini waxing?Hard and honey strip wax applied too hot can cause the skin to burn, itch or bleed.
 Additionally, some medications or medical conditions can cause the skin to react.
 These skin reactions can be reduced by an experienced waxer, who should have a keen eye for problems she sees on the customer’s skin prior to waxing and the waxing technique they use.

 Have you ever had a bikini wax session turn for the worse?